xcellerator/usbninja/doc/FAQ.md

 **6. I'm trying to use multiple gadgets at once, but it isn't working!**

 Multiple gadget support is currently still in testing.
 As far as I have seen - it seems to work just fine, but if you've found a combination that doesn't work as expected (and you have reason to think it should), then please raise an issue on this repo.

+**7. My `post` script isn't running even though the path is right in `options.txt`!**

+If you're sure the path is right (note that you can specify either an absolute path or a path relative to `/boot/usbninja/`), then you might need to set the executable bit on the file.
+If your script is `/boot/usbninja/exec.sh`, then you can set the executable bit with the following command: `sudo chmod +x /boot/usbninja/exec.sh`